 701-52.38(422) School tuition organization tax credit.
 Effective for tax years beginning on or after July 1, 2009, a school tuition organization tax credit is available which is equal to 65 percent of the amount of the voluntary cash or noncash contribution made by a corporation taxpayer to a school tuition organization.
-The credit is not available for S corporations, partnerships and limited liability companies where the income is taxed directly to the individual shareholders, partners or members.
-For information on the initial registration, participation forms and reporting requirements for school tuition organizations, see rule 701-42.30(422).
+For tax years beginning on or after January 1, 2013, the credit is available for S corporations, partnerships, limited liability companies, estates and trusts where the income is taxed directly to the individual shareholders, partners, members or beneficiaries.
+The amount of credit claimed by an individual shall be based on the pro-rata share of the individual's earnings of the corporation, partnership, limited liability company, estate or trust.
+For information on the initial registration, participation forms and reporting requirements for school tuition organizations, see rule 701-42.32(422).

-52.38(1) Amount of tax credit authorized.
+- 52.38(1) Amount of tax credit authorized.
 Of the \$7.5 million of school tuition organization tax credits authorized for the 2009 through 2011 calendar years, no more than 25 percent, or \$1,875,000, can be authorized for corporation income tax taxpayers.
-Of the \$8.75 million of school tuition organization tax credits authorized for 2012 and subsequent calendar years, no more than 25 percent, or \$2,187,500, can be authorized for corporation income tax taxpayers.

-52.38(2) Issuance of tax credit certificates.
+Of the \$8.75 million of school tuition organization tax credits authorized for 2012 and 2013, no more than 25 percent, or \$2,187,500, can be authorized for corporation income tax taxpayers.
+Of the \$12 million of school tuition organization tax credits authorized for 2014 and subsequent calendar years, no more than 25 percent, or \$3 million, can be authorized for corporation income tax taxpayers. - 52.38(2) Issuance of tax credit certificates.
 The school tuition organization shall issue tax credit certificates to each taxpayer who made a cash or noncash contribution to the school tuition organization.
-The tax credit certificate will contain the name, address and tax identification number of the taxpayer, the amount and date that the contribution was made, the amount of the credit, the tax year that the credit may be applied, the school tuition organization to which the contribution was made, and the tax credit certificate number.

-52.38(3) Claiming the tax credit.
+The tax credit certificate will contain the name, address and tax identification number of the taxpayer, the amount and date that the contribution was made, the amount of the credit, the tax year that the credit may be applied, the school tuition organization to which the contribution was made, and the tax credit certificate number. - 52.38(3) Claiming the tax credit.
 The taxpayer must attach the tax credit certificate to the tax return for which the credit is claimed.
 Any credit in excess of the tax liability for the tax year may be credited to the tax liability for the following five years or until used, whichever is the earlier.
 The taxpayer may not claim a deduction for charitable contributions for Iowa corporation income tax purposes for the amount of the contribution made to the school tuition organization.

 This rule is intended to implement Iowa Code section 422.33.
-[ARC 8589B, IAB 3/10/10, effective 4/14/10; ARC 9876B, IAB 11/30/11, effective 1/4/12]
+[ARC 8589B, IAB 3/10/10, effective 4/14/10; ARC 9876B, IAB 11/30/11, effective 1/4/12; ARC 1102C, IAB 10/16/13, effective 11/20/13]